 Ms. B is blind.
 She is waiting for a subway train.
 The incoming subway train sends its information including the destination to the smart city service.
 Ms. B’s smart phone was notified.
 Information about the destination of the incoming subway train is spoken to Ms. B through smart phone’s screen reader.
 Ms. B realize that the incoming train is the one she was waiting for.
 She successfully gets on to the train.

 Use Case 3.
-Consistency between heterogeneous UIs
+Consistency between multiple user interfaces

 Mr. C has physical disability.
 Mr. C cannot move out of his bed by himself due to disability.
 When he is home alone, he grabs IoT enabled remote controller and turns the lights on.
 He also opens the window through the remote controller.

 Use Case 4.
-Conformance with assistive technology
+Compatibility with existing assistive technology

 Ms. D is blind.
 She lives in an apartment that has built-in IoT smart home technology.
 However, she cannot use the IoT enabled home control kiosk as it does not support accessibility input features for persons with visual disability while it has screen reading capability built in.
 But, the kiosk has an option to connect the braille keyboard that she owns.
 She connects the braille keyboard to the kiosk.
 She can now control many of her home appliances that are connected to the IoT smart home service.

 Use Case 5.
-Status recovery and profile
+User accessibility profiles and service status recovery

 Mr. E is 90 years old.
 His son bought him a smart phone and a IoT smart home services.
 Mr. E often forget to turn off the lights and close the windows when he goes to bed.
 He also forgets to turn off the TV very often.
 Mr. E’s son usually set Mr. E’s home status to predefined “sleep mode” through IoT smart home services.
 IoT service closes the windows and all the lights as well as the TV at once.